zhangvia/ParaAttention/README.md

 - [CogVideoX](examples/run_cogvideox.py)

 **NOTE**: To run `HunyuanVideo`, you need to install `diffusers` from its latest master branch.
-It is suggested to run `HunyuanVideo` with GPUs with 80GB memory, or you might experience OOM errors, and the performance might be worse due to frequent memory re-allocation.
+It is suggested to run `HunyuanVideo` with GPUs with at least 48GB memory, or you might experience OOM errors, and the performance might be worse due to frequent memory re-allocation.

 # Performance